SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ## Standard

-CSPs **MUST** provide a provider network to every project to access to the internet.
+If CSPs offer public IP addresses to projects, they **MUST** provide a provider network to every project to allocate public addresses.
 This provider network will in the following be referred to as the _standard provider network_.
-To avoid ambiguity, the standard provider network **SHOULD** be the only provider networks available to projects by default.
+To avoid ambiguity, the standard provider network **SHOULD** be the only provider network available to projects by default.

 The standard provider network **MUST** be an external network, allowing it to be used as external gateway by virtual routers.
-The standard provider network **MAY** be a shared network, allowing direct attachment of servers.
+The standard provider network **MAY** be a shared network, allowing direct attachment of virtual servers.
 If the standard provider network is a shared network, it **MUST** enable port security to prevent projects from interfering with each other.

-The standard provider network **MUST** have an IPv6 subnet.
-CSPs **MUST** provide a subnet pool for the allocation of at least one public /64 IPv6 prefix per project.
+If CSPs offer public IP addresses at all, they **MUST** provide a subnet pool for the allocation of at least one public /64 IPv6 prefix per project.

-The standard provider network **SHOULD** have an IPv4 subnet.
+If CSPs offer public IP addresses, they **SHOULD** also offer public IPv4 addresses.
-If CSPs provide an IPv4 subnet, then CSPs **MUST** provide at least one public Floating IP per project.
-They **MAY** also provide a subnet pool for the allocation of public IPv4 prefixes to project networks.
+If they do offer public IPv4 addresses, they **MUST** provide at least one public Floating IP per project, but **MAY** also provide a subnet pool for the allocation of public IPv4 prefixes to project networks.

+CSPs **MUST** externally route any public IP addresses allocated from subnets of the standard provider network.
-CSPs **MUST** provide dynamic routing for all project-allocated public IP-prefixes.
+CSPs **MUST** provide dynamic routing for all project-allocated public IP-prefixes via the standard provider network.

 By default, users **SHOULD** be prohibited by policy from creating RBAC rules for networks in their projects, to prevent the creation of faux provider networks.

 ## Conformance Tests

-(TBD, current requirements should all be testable by API, though dynamic routing might be a bit tricky)
+(TBD, current requirements should mostly be testable by API.
+Testing external routing is more tricky and will require external testing infrastructure of some sort)

 ## References